dannymagnus/CI_MS2_Space-Trek/README.md

 - A modal for the visitor to send a message.
 - An image of a receiver to continue the space theme across all pages.
+- JavaScript validation is used to ensure the boxes are filled with the correct data types

 **This screen covers the following user stories:**